Here comes Morgan Stanley...

-Morgan Stanley is expected to report second-quarter earnings at 7 a.m.
-ET Wednesday.
+Morgan Stanley is expected to report Q1 earnings at 7 a.m.
+Monday.

-In the first quarter, Morgan Stanley beat expectations, but profit dropped more than 50%.
-It reported diluted earnings per share of $0.55 ($0.47 expected) on revenue of $7.88 billion ($7.76 billion expected).
+Last quarter, Morgan Stanley beat expectations, reporting diluted earnings per share of $0.43 ($0.32 expected) on revenue of $7.86 billion ($7.63 billion expected), excluding accounting adjustments.

-“The first quarter was characterised by challenging market conditions and muted client activity,” said CEO James Gorman in a statement at the time.
+The first quarter is typically the strongest for investment banks, but has been unusually weak on Wall Street so far in 2016.

-The big story during the second quarter was the UK’s decision in June to leave the European Union, which sent shockwaves through markets and could deter central banks from raising interest rates anytime soon.
+Choppy trading conditions in early 2016, fears over China’s growth, and a collapsed oil price have created a

 Business Insider Emails & Alerts